iulianraduat/wordpress-k8s/README.md

 Now instruct sshd to accept root by editing `/etc/ssh/sshd_config` and adding/changing PermitRootLogin to `PermitRootLogin yes`.

-To be able to connect you need to know the root's password so reset it with `password root`.
+To be able to connect you need to know the root's password so reset it with `passwd root`.

 Restart the sshd service with `service ssh restart` and exit the shell.